Facebook

 Against the backdrop of Fortress Louisbourg in Nova Scotia, the forests surrounding Lake George in upstate New York, the Caribbean, and the fall of Quebec, Borneman poses interesting what-if questions, examining controversies that continue to this day: Did the dashing Brigadier General James Wolfe frantically wave his hat to signal retreat or to urge his troops onward to victory?
 What if Spain had come to the aid of France sooner?
 What if the affable Lord Howe had lived?

-The French and Indian War: Deciding the Fate of North America presents the triumphs and tragedies of this epic struggle for a continent, placing them in the larger context of France and Great Britain's global conflict what Samuel Eliot Morison called truly the first world war and emphasizes that the seeds of discord sown in its aftermath would give root to the American Revolution
+The French and Indian War: Deciding the Fate of North America presents the triumphs and tragedies of this epic struggle for a continent, placing them in the larger context of France and Great Britain's global conflict what Samuel Eliot Morison called truly the first world war and emphasizes that the seeds of discord sown in its aftermath would give root to the American Revolution.

 Redcoats: The British Soldier and War in the Americas, 1755-1763